ClassicCraft/ClassicCraft/README.md

 # Development of ClassicCraft has been discontinued as of September 28, 2017.
-Cloth, a new client developed by MisterSheeple, will be a spiritual successor to ClassicCraft.
+Cloth, a new client developed by MisterSheeple, will be a spiritual successor to ClassicCraft, and will be the new focus of development from here on out.
 We apologize for any inconvenience this may cause.

 # ClassicCraft